-My foster family says I'm pretty awesome at a lot of things, one of which is hanging out and another is asking you for pets.
+My foster family says I'm pretty awesome at a lot of things.

 Another thing I am good at is eating!
 My foster family is helping me become a trim svelte girl.
+I have already lost a few pounds and am much more comfortable.
+Walks are a lot of fun especially if we see a squirrel!
 I do take a pill a day to help with my thyroid condition and that will help me lose weight too.

 I can't wait to meet you forever family!
 Love and licks, Kiki.